 In June 2015, to provide more concrete data on the financial returns of impact investments, the GIIN and Cambridge Associates published Introducing the Impact Investing Benchmark, the first comprehensive analysis of the finanical performance of market rate private equity and venture capital impact investing funds.

 Many impact investors choose to invest through funds whose social, environmental, and financial goals match their own.
-Managed by the GIIN, ImpactBase is the online global directory where investors go to find impact investment vehicles.
+Managed by the GIIN, ImpactBase is the online global directory where investors go to find impact investment products.

 Impact investing is a relatively new term, used to describe investments made across many asset classes, sectors, and regions.
 As a result, the market size has not yet been fully quantified.
 However, the aggregate assets noted below indicate that the market is substantial, with significant potential for growth.